 Congratulations on successfully converting your ATmega8 chip into a mini Arduino.
 Now you can make your projects much more compact and cheap.
 To understand its pin relation with Arduino pins, refer to the "ATmega8 as Arduino Pinout" file which you had downloaded earlier.

-Also, if you have found this instructable helpful, please support me by reopening the shortened download links twice or thrice.
+Also, if you found this instructable helpful, please support me by reopening the shortened download links twice or thrice.
+You can also support me on Patreon.